samd-systems/palo-alto-labs/Incident-Zero-Trust-Policy-Failure-Allowing-Unintended-Server-Zone-Access-on-Palo-Alto-NGFW/README.md

 ## Validation After Fix

-- GlobalProtect gateway current-user output shows that the contractor access profile no longer includes the Server Zone subnet in its assigned access routes
+- GlobalProtect gateway current-user output confirms that the contractor access profile no longer includes the Server Zone subnet in its assigned access routes
 - No new sessions observed from the VPN tunnel zone to the Server Zone for contractor accounts in traffic logs

 ## Engineering Lessons